theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 > Exercise
 > --------
 >
 > What is the last read in your file?
-Do you know if this read of high quality, explain?
+Do you know if this is of high quality?
+Explain.
-> Hint Use the command: tail
+> Hint: Use the command: tail
 >